Amid coronavirus spike, pressure grows on U.S. agency to approve Trump-to-Biden transition

 2000 vs. 2020

-Murphy is relying on precedent, her office said, citing the five-week delay after the 2000 election before Republican George W. Bush was declared the winner.
+Murphy is relying on precedent, her office said, citing the five-week delay after the 2000 election before Republican George W. Bush was declared the winner over Democrat Al Gore.

-While the 2000 result hung on 537 votes in just one state - Florida - Trump would need to reverse Biden’s large margins in three of four closely contested states, something election experts and a growing number of Republicans say is virtually impossible.
+While the 2000 result hung on 537 votes in just one state - Florida - Trump would need to reverse Biden’s large margins in three of four closely contested states, something election experts say is virtually impossible.

 The GSA did not say how or when Murphy would make her decision, and the agency has not responded to a congressional letter asking the same questions, a House of Representatives Subcommittee on Government Operations official said.